Jesus, both Lord and Christ. 2:36-41

 v37.
 To reject the messiah of Israel is a horrific crime, and obviously many in the crowd understood the consequences.
 "Brothers, what are we to do?" they cried.

 v38.
-Peter tells them what they can do.
-First, they must recognize their rejection of God's messiah and turn to him for mercy (repent).
+Peter goes on to give an answer to the question.
+First, the people of Israel must recognize their rejection of God's messiah and turn to him for mercy (repent).
 Not only will their sins be forgiven, but they will receive the long-awaited outpouring of the Spirit.
 Second, in similar fashion to the ministry of John the Baptist, Peter tells his hearers that they must submit to water baptism.
 Water baptism serves as a visible expression of repentance and forgiveness, a washing which illustrates our turning to God for cleansing.
 Although Peter's call to respond to the gospel is similar to that of John the Baptist, it has two distinct differences.
 First, it is "in the name of Jesus Christ."
 The phrase probably means something like "under the personal authority of Jesus Christ", an authority which applies to the person baptizing as well as the person baptized.
-The apostles would often use the same words when they were performing a mirracle.
+The apostles would often use the same words when they were performing a miracle.
 Second, Christian baptism adds to John's baptism in that it is linked to "the gift of the Holy Spirit."
-The promised gift of the Holy Spirit is the gift of God's indwelling presence in the life of a believer rather than a gift of divine power for ministry.
-None-the-less, the gift of, and the empowering of, the Spirit, are integrally linked and belong to all who "repent and believe."
+The promised gift of the Holy Spirit is the gift of God's indwelling presence in the life of a believer which exhibits in divine power for ministry.
+The gift of, and the empowering of, the Spirit, are integrally linked and belong to all who "repent and believe."

 v39.
 The good news of God's mercy in Christ is not just for Jews, but for all mankind, for all who "call on the name of the Lord", Jol.2:32, Isa.57:19.
-Yet, the "all" Peter is speaking of here is probably the scattered remnant of Isreal.
+Yet, the "all" Peter is speaking of here is probably the scattered remnant of Israel.
 Peter adds, it is for those whom "God will call."
 It can be argued that God's call serves to gather those predestined to salvation, ie. it is an effectual call.
-The call is certainly effectual in that it gathers a lost people for salvation, yet it seems more likely that those who become members of God's called-out people are those who choose to "repent and believe".
+The call is certainly effectual in that it gathers a lost people for salvation, yet those who become members of God's called-out people are those who choose to "repent and believe".

 v40.
 Israel was always a "faithless and perverse generation", Lk.9:41, yet within Israel there remains a faithful remnant, a godly line.
 Ultimately, Jesus is that godly remnant, the faithful Israel, and to this godly line a people can now escape from "this corrupt generation" and the judgement that hangs over it.